andrea-pugliatti/deck-lab/README.md

 [![CD](https://github.com/andrea-pugliatti/deck-lab/actions/workflows/deploy.yml/badge.svg)](https://github.com/andrea-pugliatti/deck-lab/actions/workflows/deploy.yml)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-DeckLab is a full-stack Yu-Gi-Oh! deck builder, simulator, and AI-assisted strategy tool designed to help players build and refine decks in a single workflow.
+DeckLab is a full-stack Yu-Gi-Oh! deck builder, simulator, and AI-assisted strategy tool.
 Play it live at [decklab.games](https://decklab.games).
-The project combines a React + Vite frontend with a Spring Boot backend and PostgreSQL persistence so that deck editing, legality checks, AI suggestions, and account-backed storage all work together seamlessly.
-This application was built as a hands-on learning experience to explore full-stack development patterns, Spring Boot, React, and generative AI integrations.
+I built it to keep deck building, legality checks, AI suggestions, and saved decks in one place.
+The frontend is React + Vite.
+The backend is Spring Boot and PostgreSQL.
+It started as a learning project about full-stack development, Spring Boot, React, and AI integrations, and it grew into something I actually reach for myself.

 ## Key Features